-- Passed professional nutrition courses (community nutrition, food service, and medical nutrition therapy with a "B" or higher) - Completed 150 hours or more dietetics-related and/or food service work experience, volunteer or paid - A history of leadership, inside or outside of nutrition & dietetics - Received an award or honor in nutrition & dietetics (ex: scholarship, honor society) - Participated in undergraduate research - DTR, CDM or CFPP credentials
+- Passed professional nutrition courses (community nutrition, food service, and medical nutrition therapy with a "B" or higher) - Completed 150 hours or more dietetics-related and/or food service work experience, volunteer or paid - A history of leadership, inside or outside of nutrition & dietetics - Received an award or honor in nutrition & dietetics (ex: scholarship, honor society) - Participated in undergraduate research - DTR, CDM or CFPP credentials ranked order of preference.
+Those rank order lists are "matched" with each other to select which (if any) program an applicant would be "matched" with.
+The D&D Digital web site is at dnddigital.com.
+There is a computer-matching fee.

 Digital Matching: Applicants must register online at D&D Digital for computer matching and select dietetic internship priority choices.
-D&D Digital is a web-based service that matches DPD students (applicants) to dietetic internships each spring and fall based on both the applicants and programs ranked order of preference.
-Those rank order lists are "matched" with each other to select which (if any)
+D&D Digital is a web-based service that matches DPD students (applicants) to dietetic internships each spring and fall based on both the applicants and programs